Vyral/brett-jennings-recruiting/_posts/2020-11-30-agent-on-fire-our-newest-partner-just-did-6-deals-in-one-week.md

 ---
 layout: post
-title: 'Agent on Fire: Our Newest Partner Just Did 6 Deals in One Week'
+title: 'Expert on Fire: Our Newest Partner Just Did 6 Deals in One Week'
 date: 2020-11-30 19:51:00
 tags:
-excerpt: 'By absorbing what our team has to offer, Ryan has increased his business.'
+excerpt: By absorbing what our team has to offer, Ryan has increased his business.
 enclosure:
 pullquote: >-
   In the week leading up to the recording of this video, he closed six deals, so